DrXiao/stm32f4-hal-ex/README.md

 # Build a project 'test' in the 'peripheral' directory
 ./build.sh peripheral/test

-# Build a project `test` with FreeRTOS source in the current directory
+# Build a project 'test' with FreeRTOS source in the current directory
 ./build.sh --rtos test

+# Build a project 'test' with FreeRTOS source in the 'freertos' directory
+./build.sh --rtos freertos/test
 ```

 ## Development platform and hardware